 Event streaming

-The event streaming feature in Strivacity lets you set up integrations with supported data streaming vendors, such as Elasticsearch and Splunk, to send important events and logs to external platforms.
+The event streaming feature in Strivacity lets you set up integrations with supported data streaming vendors to send important events and logs to external platforms.
 With this feature, you can monitor, analyze, and gain insights into your instance's activities and performance using your preferred data tools.

 Capabilities